reuben-li/AWS-policies/S3/bucket-policies.md

 }
 ```

-On the other AWS account, you also need to set policy to allow actions on the particular S3 bucket
+On the other AWS account (data producer), you also need to set policy to allow actions on the particular S3 bucket

 ```
 {